tantnat/terraform-provider-airbyte-oss/docs/resources/airbyte_connection.md

 ### Required

-- `destination_id` (String)
+- `destination_id` (String) Requires replacement if changed.
-- `source_id` (String)
+- `source_id` (String) Requires replacement if changed.
-- `status` (String) must be one of ["active", "inactive", "deprecated"] Active means that data is flowing through the connection.
+- `status` (String) Active means that data is flowing through the connection.
 Inactive means it is not.
-Deprecated means the connection is off and cannot be re-activated. the schema field describes the elements of the schema that will be synced.
+Deprecated means the connection is off and cannot be re-activated. the schema field describes the elements of the schema that will be synced. must be one of ["active", "inactive", "deprecated"]

 ### Optional

 - `geography` (String) must be one of ["auto", "us", "eu"]
 - `name` (String) Optional name of the connection
-- `namespace_definition` (String) must be one of ["source", "destination", "customformat"] Method used for computing final namespace in destination
+- `namespace_definition` (String) Method used for computing final namespace in destination. must be one of ["source", "destination", "customformat"]
-- `namespace_format` (String) Default: null
-Used when namespaceDefinition is 'customformat'.
+- `namespace_format` (String) Used when namespaceDefinition is 'customformat'.
 If blank then behaves like namespaceDefinition = 'destination'.
 If "${SOURCE_NAMESPACE}" then behaves like namespaceDefinition = 'source'.
+Default: null
 - `non_breaking_changes_preference` (String) must be one of ["ignore", "disable", "propagate_columns", "propagate_fully"]
 - `notify_schema_changes` (Boolean)
 - `notify_schema_changes_by_email` (Boolean)